robboyett/Becoming-an-AI-designer/Prompt-Lib/Prompt_UX-evaluation-of-UI.md

 - Zeigarnik Effect
 - Tesler’s Law

-2. For each law:
+2. For each heuristic and law:
 - Indicate if the UI leverages or violates it
 - Give one practical insight

-4. Summarise the top 3 improvement opportunities for this screen.
+4. Summarise the top 3 improvement opportunities.
 Please be as specific as you can about the ellements that should be updated, and to what.

-*Context*
+## Context
 [Adout the platform]
 [About the users]
 [About the critical tasks]